10 Dog Paw Wreaths to Make the Gift Every Dog Owner Wants

 #10: Peacock-Themed Dog Paw Wreath DIY (And Yes, It’s as Gorgeous as It Sounds)

-You know that moment when your golden retriever comes bounding through the front door, muddy paws everywhere, tail knocking into your carefully styled entryway?
-Mine did that last December, straight into my wreath display.
-I stood there looking at the chaos and thought — okay, we need something that celebrates the dog energy, not fights it.
+Does your golden retriever have a habit of running through the front door straight into your newly styled entrance way and leaving muddy paw prints everywhere?
+Mine did it last December, straight into my wreath display.
+I just stood there looking at the mess and thought, “okay, we need to celebrate the dog energy not fight it.

 This peacock wreath?
 It’s that something.